wangxiao5791509/Pedestrian-Attribute-Recognition-Paper-List/README.md

 # Pedestrian-Attribute-Recognition-Paper-List

+If you find more related papers about person attribute recognition, please email me: e16101002@stu.ahu.edu.cn

-The paper list of person attribute recognition
+The paper list of person attribute recognition:

 [1] Deng, Yubin, Ping Luo, Chen Change Loy, and Xiaoou Tang.
 "Pedestrian attribute recognition at far distance."
 In Proceedings of the 22nd ACM international conference on Multimedia, pp. 789-792.
 ACM, 2014.